G Line (Los Angeles Metro): Service description

 Because of its many differences from standard bus service, Metro has branded the G Line as part of the region's network of light and heavy rail lines, and it appears on the same system map as the rail lines.
 The buses are painted in the silver-and-gray color scheme of Metro Rail vehicles.
 The G Line is rarely referred to by its line number (901), but it sometimes appears on documents and destination signage.

 The G Line's icon color, and former Orange Line name, were inspired by the many citrus trees that once blanketed the San Fernando Valley.
 In the planning stages, the G Line was known as the San Fernando Valley East-West Transitway and later the Metro Rapidway.

 Operation

 G Line buses operate 24 hours a day.
 At peak hours (between 6 am and 7 pm eastbound, 5 am and 6 pm westbound), every other bus is a short turn, only operating between North Hollywood and Canoga station.

 Station list

 The following is the complete list of stations, from west to east.
+Each station is located within the city limits of Los Angeles.